A public art movement is telling the forgotten stories of Jacksonville’s Black History

 “Going into the art industry was completely an inspired thought during my healing process,” she said.
 “It’s changed my life completely.”

-Santiago initially focused on corporate collections but shifted her focus to bringing public art to her hometown after being inspired by her experience with Miami’s vibrant and diverse public art scene, from the Art Basel international art fair in Miami Beach to the Wynwood Walls urban graffiti museum in the city’s Wynwood Warehouse District.
+Santiago initially focused on corporate collections.
+But shifted her focus to bringing public art to her hometown.
+Her experiences with Miami’s vibrant and diverse public art scene expanded her thought.
+From the Art Basel international art fair in Miami Beach to the Wynwood Walls urban graffiti museum in the city’s Wynwood Warehouse District.

 Santiago launched ArtRepublic in 2016 with a goal of promoting and supporting public artists by connecting them with private and municipal clients.
 From the outset, her focus has been making sure street artists, like other contemporary artists, were getting paid for their work.